eNMS-automation/eNMS/README.md

 - **NAPALM _getters_**: list of getters which output is displayed in the task logs.
 - **Ansible playbook**: send an ansible playbook with optional arguments.

 Scripts can be combined to form a **workflow**.
-A workflow is a directed graph which nodes are scripts.
+A workflow is a directed graph which vertices are scripts.
 There are two types of edge in a workflow: `success edge` and `failure edge`.
-The success edge (resp. failure edge) indicates where to move in the graph if the source script was successfully executed (resp. failed).
+The success edge (resp. failure edge) indicates which path to follow in the graph if the source script was successfully executed (resp. failed).

 In the following example, we create a workflow to configure a VRF on Cisco IOS.
 Our workflow is made of 4 scripts:
-- `create_vrf`: uses NAPALM to configure a new VRF on the router (via `Load merge`)
+- `create_vrf`: uses NAPALM to configure a new VRF on the router (via `Load merge`).
 - `NAPALM Commit`: commits the newly configured VRF.
 - `validate_vrf`: uses Netmiko to verify that the state of the router is consistent with what is expected.
 - `NAPALM Rollback`: use NAPALM to rollback the configuration if the previous validation fails (`validate_vrf` script).